+•

-Semester 1 · Cr.
+Semester 1 Cr.
 Semester 2 Cr.

-CUL101 Food Safety Operations and Sanitation CUL135 Garde Manger 3
+CUL101 Food Safety Operations and Sanitation 2 CUL135 Garde Manger 3

-CUL109 Cultural Dimensions of Food 2 CUL201 Menu Policy, Planning and
+CUL109 Cultural Dimensions of Food 3 CUL201 Menu Policy, Planning and

 CUL111 Culinary Proficiency 3 Development 3

 CUL129 International Cuisine 3 CUL215 A la Carte Cooking 3

-3 CUL229 Vegetarian/Vegan/ Cookery 3
+11 CUL229 Vegetarian/Vegan/ Cookery 3

-11 - 12
+- • • 12

-DISASTER MANAGEMENT
+Certificate of Achievement DISASTER MANAGEMENT

-This programme is designed in a multi-disciplinary and integrated fashion to focus on the principles of preparedness, response mitigation and recovery.
+This programme is designed in a multi-disciplinary and integrated fashion to focus on the principles of preparedness, response mitigation, and recovery.
 Participants in this programme can use the qualification as a starting point in disaster management studies and careers or to augment their expertise in other relevant areas of service.
 This programme is geared towards work placement.